Do Koreans Celebrate Christmas? 5 Strange Korean Christmas Traditions to Know About

-Sooo, you’ve found yourself in Korea for Christmas, and naturally, you’ve got questions.
+Sooo, you’re spending Christmas in Korea, and naturally, you’ve got questions.
 Do Koreans celebrate Christmas?
 Are there any Korean Christmas traditions to follow?
 Where the heck can I get my Santa on!?

 It sure looks like Christmas is celebrated in Korea by ⓒ Kim Jiho, Korea Tourism Organization.